-The mission of this interest group on Strategizing Activities and Practices (SAP) is to create a developmental community for academics and practitioners who wish to advance knowledge and understanding of strategy as something people do rather than something organizations have.
+The mission of the SAP Interest Group is to create a developmental community for academics and practitioners who wish to advance knowledge and understanding of strategy as something people do rather than something organizations have.
 We aim to offer opportunities for lively and stimulating engagement to scholars sharing this interest.

 Aims & Objectives